jhaslowh/DG-2D_Ray_Casting/README.md

-DG 2D Ray Tracing
+DG 2D Ray Casting
 ==============

-This is a small program that does 2D ray tracing with 2D boxes.
+This is a small program that does 2D ray casting with 2D boxes.

 How to use
 --------